OpenDocCN/python-code-anls/docs/hf-tfm/models----wav2vec2_phoneme----tokenization_wav2vec2_phoneme.py.md

             )
             for seq in sequences
         ]
+        # Check if output_char_offsets is True
         if output_char_offsets:
-            # transform list of dicts to dict of lists
+            # Transform list of dictionaries to a dictionary of lists
             return Wav2Vec2PhonemeCTCTokenizerOutput({k: [d[k] for d in batch_decoded] for k in batch_decoded[0]})

+        # Return the batch_decoded list
         return batch_decoded

     def save_vocabulary(self, save_directory: str, filename_prefix: Optional[str] = None) -> Tuple[str]:
+        # Check if save_directory exists; log an error and return if not
         if not os.path.isdir(save_directory):
             logger.error(f"Vocabulary path ({save_directory}) should be a directory") return
+        # Construct the full path for the vocabulary file
         vocab_file = os.path.join(
             save_directory, (filename_prefix + "-" if filename_prefix else "") + VOCAB_FILES_NAMES["vocab_file"]
         )

+        # Write the vocabulary (self.encoder) to the vocab_file in JSON format
         with open(vocab_file, "w", encoding="utf-8") as f:
-            # write encoder dictionary to a JSON file
             f.write(json.dumps(self.encoder, indent=2, sort_keys=True, ensure_ascii=False) + "\n")

+        # Return the tuple containing the vocab_file path
         return (vocab_file,)
 ```